onema/uServerless/README.md

 The adapters have the following properties:

 1. Enable you to separate the lambda `Function` handler from the `Logic` of the application.
-  - The `Function` is responsible for building all the dependencies and constructing the logic object and handling errors and notifications.
+  - The `Function` is responsible for building all the dependencies and constructing the logic object and handling errors, notifications and keeping the function warm (if enabled).
   - The `Logic` should acquire all it's dependencies via DI, hence it should be the testable part of your code.
 1. Handle and report errors as notifications via SNS
 1. API Gateway has a special handler that to help you deal with Lambda Proxy Request and Responses